matheuscamposmt/PyDockStats/README.md

 ## License

-This project is licensed under the GNU License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the GNU License - see the [License tab](https://github.com/matheuscamposmt/PyDockStats?tab=License-1-ov-file) for details

 * PyDockStats version 1.0 (746241f) compiled by 'matheuscamposmattos@id.uff.br' on 2022-07-25